Colton Harris Moore: Criminal proceedings

 On June 17, 2011, federal prosecutors recommended that Moore be sentenced to six years in prison.
 Moore pleaded guilty to all seven counts on the federal indictment.
-The Washington State Court, however, recommended that he be sentenced to 10 years in prison for a break-in and burglary near Granite Falls, Washington.
+He was exposed to up to 10 years in prison in state court, however, for a break-in and burglary near Granite Falls, Washington.

 At sentencing, prosecutors were expected to ask for a term of 9½ years, while Moore's attorneys, John Henry Browne and Emma Scanlan, were expected to ask for a 6-year term, citing psychiatric and mitigation reports describing his bleak childhood.

 On December 16, 2011, Moore was sentenced in Island County court to more than seven years in prison.
 Superior Court Judge Vickie Churchill stated, "This case is a tragedy in many ways, but it's a triumph of the human spirit in other ways."
-Describing Moore's childhood as a "mind numbing absence of hope," she stated the 20-year-old was genuinely remorseful for his crimes.
-Moore has said that he plans to spend his time in prison studying in preparation for applying to college in order to earn a degree in aeronautical engineering.
+Describing Moore's childhood as a "mind numbing absence of hope", she stated the 20-year-old was genuinely remorseful for his crimes.
+Moore said that he planned to spend his time in prison studying in preparation for applying to college in order to earn a degree in aeronautical engineering.

 On January 27, 2012, Judge Richard Jones of Federal District Court in Seattle sentenced Moore to six and a half years in prison for his infamous international crime spree.
 During sentencing Moore addressed the court and U.S. Judge Richard Jones, saying that it is "no stretch of the imagination to say that I'm lucky to be alive."
-His federal sentence will be served jointly with state prison time.
+His sentence joined his federal time with his state prison time.

 In July 2016, Moore was released on probation to a halfway house near Seattle.
-Moore has reportedly secured a job at his defense attorney's Seattle law firm, doing "low-level clerical work".
-His efforts to raise money via social media to fund flight school training were vetoed by his parole officer, who said any money raised must go toward the $129,000 in restitution that he owes his victims.
+Moore reportedly secured a job at his defense attorney's Seattle law firm, doing "low-level clerical work".
+His efforts to raise money via social media to fund flight school training were vetoed by his parole officer, who said any money raised must go toward the $129,000 in restitution owed to his victims.